APD/GBA - 22/2020

 English Summary[edit | edit source]

 Facts[edit | edit source]

-The controller notified a data breach to the DPA after being notified by the CERT.
-An investigation was open by the DPA on possible violation of articles 5, 24, 28, 33 and 34 GDPR.
+The controller notified a data breach to the DPA after being notified by the CERT and, consequently, the DPA launched an investigation to determine possible violation of Articles 5, 24, 28, 33 and 34 GDPR.

 Holding[edit | edit source]

-The litigation chamber holds that the defendant demonstrates that, in accordance with Article 24.1 GDPR, it took the necessary appropriate technical and organisational measures and also demonstrated that it had taken such measures at the request of the data protection authority.
+The litigation chamber held that the controller demonstrates that, in accordance with Article 24(1), it took necessary appropriate technical and organisational measures and also demonstrated that it had taken such measures at the request of the DPA.

-- developed and documented the necessary internal risk assessment methods, both with regard to data leaks and with regard to the assessment of risks inherent to all processing activities and submitted this documentation and an example of application of this methodology to the Litigation Chamber;
+- developed and documented necessary internal risk assessment methods, both with regard to data breaches and with regard to the assessment of risks inherent to all processing activities, and submitted this documentation and an example of application of this methodology to the Litigation Chamber;

-- evaluate the effectiveness of the procedures and measures he has put in place by means of annual external audits;
+- evaluate the effectiveness of the procedures and measures put in place by means of annual external audits;

-- as soon as it was informed of the data leak by the CERT, acted transparently both to the Data Protection Authority and to the data subjects.
-The defendant submitted a notification form and an additional notification to the Data Protection Authority on 4 and 6 June 2018 respectively, in accordance with Article 33 of the GDPR.
-The defendant also notified the data subjects of the personal data breach in accordance with Article 34 of the AVG and published a press release on 15 June 2018; and
+- as soon as it was informed of the data breach by the CERT, acted transparently both to the DPA and to affected data subjects.
+The controller submitted a notification form and an additional notification to the DPA in accordance with Article 33.
+The controller also notified the data subjects of the personal data breach in accordance with Article 34and published a press release; and

-- formally notified his processor of the prohibited processing on 15 June 2018 and provided evidence thereof.
+- formally notified their processor of the prohibited processing and provided evidence thereof.